 B. Since the size of our observational shells increases with distance, one might suppose the observed density of galaxies would decrease with depth of view.
 However, the increasingly large observational shells intersect increasingly densely populated regions of space, since the smaller, distant universes nevertheless contain the same total number (approximately) of galaxies as the larger, nearer ones.
 The two effects counterbalance each other, so that the density of galaxies does not appear to diminish with distance - as observed.
-There will, of course, be some visible evolutionary effects, especially in the early universe.
+There will, of course, be some visible evolutionary effects, especially in the very early universe.

 The peculiar way we are forced to observe our universe - we see successively smaller universes as we look deeper into space - produces some of the observational effects and "benefits" attributed to the "inflation" theory: specifically, the flattening of the geometry of space while simultaneously providing a solution to the "horizon" problem.
 The cosmological background radiation is thought to be red-shifted (or "inflated") by the enormous factor of 1,100.
 Apparently, it is our view of the universe that is "inflated", not the universe itself.
 Since the "inflation" theory was invented specifically to solve the horizon and flatness problems, one must wonder about the theoretical foundations of this theory.
 How is the "inflation" theory related to, or required by, the conservation laws?
 Is inflation a type of entropy?
 Perhaps inflation is useful or necessary to the "Multiverse" theory?
+(See: Paul J. Steinhardt "The Inflation Debate" Scientific American April 2011 p.
+38 - 43.)

-C. The very early universe probably expanded at (slightly) less than C since light (the driving force of the expansion) was in thermal equilibrium with matter.
+C. The very early universe probably expanded at (slightly) less than "c" since light (the driving force of the expansion) was in thermal equilibrium with matter.
 This is the plasma period of mixing and thermal equilibrium.
-Expansion at C probably occurred only after "recombination", about 3 or 4 hundred thousand years after the Big Bang.
-The uniformity of the cosmological background radiation, and the symmetric distribution of galaxies, is the consequence of this long period of thermal equilibrium, when all parts of the cosmos were in contact with each other.
+Expansion at "c" probably occurred only after "recombination", about 3 or 4 hundred thousand years after the Big Bang.
+The uniformity of the cosmological background radiation, and the symmetric distribution of galaxies, is the consequence of this long period of thermal equilibrium, when all parts of the cosmos were in intimate and sustained contact with each other.